The Honeycomb Home

 DIY-aged-terra-cotta

-When the first coating was dry I added a second, thicker coat.
+If you’re first coat is too thin, let it dry and add a second coat.
 This is what you want it to look like when it dries.

 how-to-naturally-age-terra-cotta-pots-for-a-weathered-finish, vintage terracotta pots